DataDog/integrations-core/tcp_check/README.md

 Configuration Options

 * `name` (Required) - Name of the service.
 This will be included as a tag: `instance:<name>`.
-Note: This tag will have any dashes and dashes converted to underscores.
+Note: This tag will have any spaces and dashes converted to underscores.
 * `host` (Required) - Host to be checked.
 This will be included as a tag: `url:<host>:<port>`.
 * `port` (Required) - Port to be checked.
 This will be included as a tag: `url:<host>:<port>`.
 * `timeout` (Optional) - Timeout for the check.
 Defaults to 10 seconds.